jsun1590/portfolio-website-hugo/content/blog/idekctf2022/osint_crime_confusion_1.md

 This is a 4 part OSINT challenge centered around the theme of investigating a murder.
 During the CTF, I solved parts 2 to 4 while one of my teammates (`toasterpwn`) solved part 1.

+You can read the other parts of this challenge [here](https://jacksun.dev/tags/osint-crime-confusion/)

 ## Description